Lessons in Forgetting: Plot

 A renowned expert on cyclones J.A.
 Krishnamoorthy comes to India, when he learns that his daughter, Smriti, has met with a fatal freak accident.
-Determined to find out the truth behind his daughter’s accident, JAK starts to retrace his daughter’s path on the days that led to her accident in a small town in Tamil Nadu.
+Determined to find out the truth behind his daughter’s accident, JAK begins retracing his daughter's steps on the days that led to her accident in a small town in Tamil Nadu.

 With a strong desire to know the truth, JAK embarks on his own investigation.
 He meets with the people who were close to Smriti.
 They give different versions of what they felt about her.
 JAK feels he is getting closer to the truth.
 But his hopes are shattered when he reaches a dead end.

 Meera, a socialite, finds her life in chaos when her husband walks out on her leaving her with her two children, mother and her grandmother.
 Left to fend for herself, Meera takes up a job as an assistant to JAK.
 Inadvertently she leads him to a very important piece of the puzzle of the case.

-Various events and coincidences, help him in getting closer to the truth.
+Various events and coincidences help him get closer to the truth.
 They find themselves back in Minjikapuram, the coastal town where it all began.
-Here JAK realises that, there was a bigger issue that Smriti was fighting against.
+Here JAK realises that there was a bigger issue that Smriti was fighting against.

-JAK must show the courage to confront the reality and forget the past.
+The film concludes with JAK confronting the truth about the past.